-The highest road in the world is the one that goes up the Uturuncu volcano to a height of 5,730 m (18,799 ft).
-Lagiong La in Tibet and Kungzhag La in India are both higher up, but the climbs to the top are so extreme, they really do not count as roads.
+The highest road in the world goes up the Uturuncu volcano to a height of 5,730 m (18,799 ft).
+Lagiong La in Tibet and Kungzhag La in India are both higher up, but the climbs to the top are so extreme that they really do not count as roads.

 What is the actual definition of a road?

-You might have seen Ojos del Salado top of some of the lists that mention what the highest road in the world is.
+You might have seen Ojos del Salado at the top of some of the lists that mention what the highest road in the world is.
 Here's a picture of what Ojos del Salado is:

-A few people over the last 20 years have scaled the volcano in specially modified offroad vehicles with huge tyres, ridiculous suspension and monstrous engines under the bonnet.
-They got as high as 6,688 m (21,942 ft) above sea level which is a commendable achievement, but does that make the top of the volcano a road?
+Over the last 20 years, a few people have scaled the volcano in specially modified offroad vehicles with huge tyres, ridiculous suspension and monstrous engines under the bonnet.
+They got as high as 6,688 m (21,942 ft) above sea level, which is a commendable achievement, but does that make the top of the volcano a road?

 No it does not.